Formula RPD Specifications and Rules

 Formula RPD, Inc. will endeavor to keep abreast of all techniques to detect traction control.

-Gasoline is the only fuel allowed.
-Pump gas is adequate with the stock compression ratio, but within the rules it is possible to raise the compression ratio to the point that race gas would probably be necessary, so race gas is allowed.
-It may become necessary to specify which race gasolines are legal.
+Gasoline is the only permitted fuel.
+While standard pump gasoline is adequate for the stock compression ratio, the rules allow for modifications that may raise the compression to a level requiring race gas.
+Therefore, the use of race gas is permitted.
+It may become necessary in the future to specify which brands or types of racing gasoline are legal.

-We have not yet written a formal “Release of Liability”, but all owners and drivers will be required to sign a statement holding Formula RPD, its employees, members, and anyone else associated with Formula RPD, harmless for any injury or loss resulting from any practice or racing related incident involving Formula RPD.
+We have not yet drafted a formal "Release of Liability" document.
+However, all owners and drivers will be required to sign an agreement holding Formula RPD, its employees, members, and all associated parties harmless for any injury or loss resulting from any practice or racing incident involving a Formula RPD vehicle.